 How to Adopt Internationally

 International adoption opens you up to a world of opportunities (no pun intended).
-People who have ethnic ties to other parts of the world may consider this option so that there is some thread of ethnic commonality, but ethnic ties pale in comparison to the cultural upbringing.
+People who have ethnic ties to other parts of the world may consider this option so that there is some thread of ethnic commonality, but ethnic ties pale in comparison to cultural upbringing.
 If you are adopting an older child in particular who has been raised in a foreign culture for years, looking similar will not give you some sort of innate understanding.
 Instead, with international adoptions, it is essential to respect where that child has come from in regards to her food, music, dress, and so much more.

 International adoptions do pose some added challenges in terms of the process as you are not only working with the adoption laws of your own country but those of another country.
 In the last decade, international adoptions have decreased drastically due to changes in regulations and attitudes of the sending countries.
 For that reason, it is important to work with an adoption agency that is well versed in international adoptions and even better if they have recent experience with the intended country you hope to adopt from.

-Once you have identified an adoption agency, they will walk you through the mounds of paperwork, understand your preferences for type of child, be your liaison with contacts in the sending country, and will help you arrange travel plans to either visit the country and/or go to the country to meet your future child.
+Once you have identified an adoption agency, they will walk you through the mounds of paperwork, understand your preferences for the type of child, be your liaison with contacts in the sending country, and will help you arrange travel plans to either visit the country and/or go to the country to meet your future child.
 While the cost of international adoptions and domestic adoptions can be similar, one major difference is that your travel costs can vary widely since you can’t just hop in the car.
 A five-hour flight to a neighboring country compared to a 20-hour flight across the world will certainly impact your credit card balance differently.
 While there are opportunities for tax credits related to adoption, these will only go so far when covering travel expenses, which is a nonnegotiable component of international adoptions.

 How to Adopt without Breaking the Bank

 One hurdle people face when it comes to adoption is the cost.
 Some people utilize loans, do fundraisers, and just save for this milestone.
 Know that the government does offer certain tax credits for adoption-related expenses and that if you adopt through the foster care system, nearly all of the costs will be covered by the state.
-It’s unfortunate that money can be a barrier to your dreams, but with the right resources, you can at least find a way to reduce that burden.
+Unfortunately, money can be a barrier to your dreams, but with the right resources, you can at least find a way to reduce that burden.